Software/Data Engineer, Current Health Sep 2020 – Present

 Key technologies: SQL Server, SQL Server Integration Services (SSIS), MS Excel, MS Access, Tibco Spotfire, VBA

-Prior to my time in Wood Mackenzie’s Data Strategy and Management team, I was responsible for managing and automating the data processes for a team of research analysts.
-I developed and launched a SQL server database of power plant data.
+On my own initiative I developed and launched a SQL server database of power plant data.
 My work made it possible for the team to transform a spreadsheet-driven approach into a global dataset which was subsequently launched to clients.
-Knowing that the interface I built would be for my colleagues across the world, I used SSIS to create an efficient transfer of data from the MS Excel front-end, achieving quick, consistent and reliable performance for all colleagues.
+I used SQL Server Integration Services (SSIS) to create an efficient transfer of data from the MS Excel front-end, which achieved quick, consistent and reliable performance for all colleagues.
 This was a feat which had never before been managed in the business, and I achieved it despite never having used SQL Server or SSIS previously.

 I assumed ownership of the complex topic of units and conversion factors, which are vital to the energy industry.
 This involved researching and calculating every single energy conversion from scratch.
 I released my findings in a publication to every single client, a privilege only granted to a select few analysts.
-Building on my achievement, I developed an Excel & VBA tool which is far better and more dynamic than any other tool available elsewhere.
-Subsequently this tool has been rolled out to all employees, and my work made it possible for Wood Mackenzie to improve consistency in this vital business process.
+Building on my achievement, I developed an Excel & VBA tool which was rolled out to all employees, and my work made it possible for Wood Mackenzie to improve consistency in this vital business process.

-- Rebuilt the web-based Wood Mackenzie Energy Markets data tool using Tibco Spotfire (a business intelligence BI tool similar to Tableau).
+- Rebuilt the web-based Wood Mackenzie Energy Markets data tool using Tibco Spotfire.
 This directly contributed to an increase in client usage of 240% in 2013.

 - On my own initiative I made countless improvements to MS Excel & MS Access processes to increase robustness, usability and reliability.